shubhtuls/volumetricPrimitives/README.md

 - Specify the synsets of interest in the [preprocessing script](preprocess/shapenet/precomputeShapeData.m) and then run it.

 #### b) Learning
 The training takes place in two stages.
-In the first we use all cuboids while biasing them to be small and then allow the netowrk to choose to use fewer cuboids.
+In the first we use all cuboids while biasing them to be small and then allow the network to choose to use fewer cuboids.
 Sample scripts for the synset corresponding to chairs are below.
 ```
 # Stage 1
 cd experiments;